Igor Zonjić

-Igor Zonjić (Игор Зоњић; born 16 October 1991) is a Serbian-born Montenegrin professional footballer who plays as a defender for Malaysia Super League club Sabah.
+Igor Zonjić (Игор Зоњић; born 16 October 1991) is a Serbian-born Montenegrin professional footballer.

 Club career

 After playing in the youth teams of Partizan and Obilić, Zonjić started his professional career with Banat Zrenjanin in the 2009–10 season.
 He made 76 appearances and scored three goals in the Serbian First League during his three-year tenure at the club.

 On 30 July 2012, Zonjić signed a four-year contract with Partizan, but was immediately loaned to Teleoptik.
 He made 27 appearances and scored one goal for the Opticians during the 2012–13 Serbian First League.

 International career

 Although born in Serbia, Zonjić represented Montenegro at Under-19 and Under-21 level.